• Menu

 Sud 777 Mexico City

-His gastronomic proposal centres on traditional Mexican cuisine using mainly veggies and fruits seasoned with national flavours and spices, a very innovative twist that has had a good response.
+His gastronomic proposal centres on traditional Mexican cuisine, using mainly veggies and fruits seasoned with national flavours and spices.
+This innovative twist has received a good response.

-The well-executed tasting menu, which changes every month, can be paired with their nice wine and cocktail selection either indoors or on the terrace lounge for a relaxing urban escape from Mexico City’s hustle and bustle.
+The well-executed tasting menu changes every month.
+It can be paired with their nice wine and cocktail selection indoors or on the terrace lounge for a relaxing urban escape from Mexico City’s hustle and bustle.

 Location: Blvd. de la Luz 777, Jardines del Pedregal, Álvaro Obregón, Mexico City